 - Review financial statements and reports at a minimum of each month

 - Report to the board monthly on the financial health

 - Draft annual budget and adjust as needed for the board’s approval

-- Join and actively attend committee meetings, as determined by the committee
+Committee meetings, as determined by the committee (approx. 1-2 hrs per month)

-- Attend and actively participate in board retreats, in-service workshops and other board development activities, as scheduled
+Annual Board retreats, in-service workshops and other Board development activities, as scheduled